-Aaritime and Shipping Legislation and Regulation p.4 1.1 Domestic Laws Establishing the Authorities of the Maritime and Shipping Courts p.4 1.2 Port State Control p.4 1.3 Domestic Legislation Applicable to Ship Registration p.5 1.4 Requirements for Ownership of Vessels p.5 1.5 Temporary Registration of Vessels p.5 1.6 Registration of Mortgages p.5 1.7 Ship Ownership and Mortgages Registry p.7 2.
-N Narine Casualties and Owners' Liability p.7 2.1 International Conventions: Pollution and Wreck Removal p.7 2.2 International Conventions: Collision and Salvag e p.8 2.3 1976 Convention on Limitation of Liability for Maritime Claims p.8 2.4 Procedure and Requirements for Establishing a Limitation Fund p.8 3.
-0 Cargo Claims p.9 3.1 Bills of Lading p.9 3.2 Title to Sue on a Bill of Lading p.9 3.3 Ship-Owners' Liability and Limitation of Liability for Cargo Damages p.9 3.4 Misdeclaration of Cargo p.9 3.5 Time Bar for Filing Claims for Damaged or Lost Cargo p.9 4.
-N Naritime Liens and Ship Arrests p.10 4.1 Ship Arrests p.10 4.2 Maritime Liens p.10 4.3 Liability in Personam for Owners or Demise Charterers p.10 4.4 Unpaid Bunkers p.11
+Naritime and Shipping Legislation and Regulation p.4 1.1 Domestic Laws Establishing the Authorities of the Maritime and Shipping Courts р.4 1.2 Port State Control p.1 1.3 Domestic Legislation Applicable to Ship Registration p.5 1.4 Requirements for Ownership of Vessels p.5 1.5 Temporary Registration of Vessels p.5 1.6 Registration of Mortgages p.6 1.7 Ship Ownership and Mortgages Registry p.7 2.
+N Aarine Casualties and Owners' Liability p.8 2.1 International Conventions: Pollution and Wreck Removal p.8 2.2 International Conventions: Collision and Salvage p.8 2.3 1976 Convention on Limitation of Liability for Maritime Claims p.9 2.4 Procedure and Requirements for Establishing a Limitation Fund p.9 3.
+0 Cargo Claims p.9 3.1 Bills of Lading p.9 3.2 Title to Sue on a Bill of Lading p.9 3.3 Ship-Owners' Liability and Limitation of Liability ~ 10 ~ . for Cargo Damages p.10 3.4 Misdeclaration of Cargo p.10 3.5 Time Bar for Filing Claims for Damaged or Lost Cargo p.10

-4.5 Arresting a Vessel p.11 4.6 Arresting Bunkers and Freight p.11 4.7 Sister-Ship Arrest p.11 4.8 Other Ways of Obtaining Attachment Orders p.11 4.9 Releasing an Arrested Vessel p.12 4.10 Procedure for the Judicial Sale of Arrested Ships p.12 4.11 Insolvency Laws Applied by Maritime Courts p.12 4.12 Damages in the Event of Wrongful Arrest of a Vessel p.13 5.
-P assenger Claims p.13 5.1 Laws and Conventions Applicable to the Resolution of Passenger Claims p.13 nforcement of Law and Jurisdiction and rbitration Clauses d p.13 6.1 Enforcement of Law and Jurisdiction Clauses Stated in Bills of Lading p.13 6.2 Enforcement of Law and Arbitration Clauses Incorporated into a Bill of Lading p.14 6.3 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards p.14 6.4 Arrest of Vessels Subject to Foreign Arbitration or Jurisdiction p.14 6.5 Domestic Arbitration Institutes p.15 6.6 Remedies where Proceedings are Commenced in Breach of Foreign Jurisdiction or Arbitration Clauses p.15 7.
-S hip-Owner's Income Tax Relief p.15 7.1 Exemptions or Tax Reliefs on the Income of a Ship-Owner's Companies p.15 mplications of the Coronavirus Pandemic p.15 8.1 COVID-19-Related Restrictions on Maritime Activities p.15 8.2 Non-performance of a Shipping Contract p.16 8.3 Enforcement of the "IMO 2020" Rule Relating to Limitation on the Sulphur Content of Fuel C)il p.16 8.4 Trade Sanctions p.16
+4. N laritime Liens and Ship Arrests p.10

+4.1 Ship Arrests p.10

+4.2 Maritime Liens p.10

+4.3 Liability in Personam for Owners or Demise

+Charterers p.11

+4.4 Unpaid Bunkers p.11

+4.5 Arresting a Vessel p.11

+4.6 Arresting Bunkers and Freight p.12

+4.7 Sister-Ship Arrest p.12

+4.8 Other Ways of Obtaining Attachment Orders p.12

+4.9 Releasing an Arrested Vessel p.12

+4.10 Procedure for the Judicial Sale of Arrested

+Ships p.13

+Insolvency Laws Applied by Maritime Courts p.13

+4.12 Damages in the Event of Wrongful Arrest of a

+Vessel p.13

+5. P assenger Claims p.14

+5.1 Laws and Conventions Applicable to the

+Resolution of Passenger Claims p.14

+6. E nforcement of Law and Jurisdiction

+а nd Arbitration Clauses p.14

+6.1 Enforcement of Law and Jurisdiction Clauses

+Stated in Bills of Lading p.14

+6.2 Enforcement of Law and Arbitration Clauses

+Incorporated Into a Bill of Lading p.14

+6.3 Incorporated Into a Bill of Lading New York Convention on the Recognition and

+Incorporated Into a Bill of Lading New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards p.14 p.15

+6.3 6.4 Incorporated Into a Bill of Lading New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards Arrest of Vessels Subject to Foreign Arbitration p.15

+6.4 Incorporated Into a Bill of Lading New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards Arrest of Vessels Subject to Foreign Arbitration or Jurisdiction p.15 p.15

+6.4 6.5 Incorporated Into a Bill of Lading New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards Arrest of Vessels Subject to Foreign Arbitration or Jurisdiction Domestic Arbitration Institutes p.15

+6.4 Incorporated Into a Bill of Lading New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards Arrest of Vessels Subject to Foreign Arbitration or Jurisdiction p.15 p.15